Mathematical models in chemical engineering

 Course Content

 A mathematical model is a set of equations describing the behaviour of a real system, and how the behaviour may be influenced by external stimuli.
-A mathematical model enables the engineer to design a process, to optimize designs, and to control the resulting working process.
+A mathematical model enables the engineer to design a process or a product, to optimize designs, and to control the resulting working process.
 Treatment of sustainability considerations in a process technology context often requires extensive use of models.

 The formulation of a mathematical model is based on the following principal elements: Conservation of mass and energy, known relations between transport rates and physico-chemical conditions (flow, diffusion, conduction, mass and heat transfer), and knowledge about the concentration and temperature dependence of the rates of the involved chemical reactions.